jabyrd3/winnow/readme.md

 The winnow command opens an interactive shell-like environment via vorpal.
 From there, you can send code tests, view your sent tests, and check results from individual candidates.

 # Available commands

+(these are under heavy development; to see better documentation just type 'help' into the winnow shell)

 send &lt;email&gt; &lt;tag&gt; - clones a repo from config.js, removes any git data, and pushes it up to a new repo using the credentials from config.js, sends an email to the &lt;email&gt; arg with a link to the codetest, and marks down the tag/email/github url of the testee in db.